Dolphins and

 - Prefers deep waters

-Sperm Whales normally only venture close to shore when the depth of the water increases rapidly away from the coast (as it does around several Cycladic islands and the south of Crete).
-They communicate via pulsed clicks, and it has been theorised that some of these clicks are so powerful that they are used to 'stun' their prey.
+Their blow is one of the most recognisable of all cetaceans: single, bushy, about 5m and projecting to the forward-left of the animal.
+Sperm whales normally only venture close to shore when the depth of the water increases rapidly away from the coast (as it does around several Cycladic islands and the south of Crete).
+They communicate via pulsed clicks, and it has been theorised that some of these clicks are so powerful that they are used to stun their prey.

 Fin whale

-The Fin whale, (Balaenoptera physalus
+The Fin whale Balaenoptera physalus

 It is the only asymmetrically coloured whale known: on the right side of the head the lips and part of the baleen are white or pale grey, yet the lips and baleen of the left side are all dark.